Changing the face of Australian philanthropy.

 BREAKOUT CONVERSATIONS

-A series of 60-minute live interviews, panels and workshops with experts on the theme Integrity and Disruption, exploring how these apply to philanthropy, impact investing, social enterprise and the broader work of systemic change.
+The program included a series of 60-minute live interviews, panels and workshops with experts on the theme Integrity and Disruption, exploring how these apply to philanthropy, impact investing, social enterprise and the broader work of systemic change.

 SUMMIT DAY 1 | OPENING